 Importantly, a recipient of an Economic Injury Disaster Loan (EIDL) between January 31, 2020 and the date on which PPP loans are available can still receive assistance via a PPP loan, as long as the EIDL is for a purpose other than paying costs covered by the PPP.

 The EIDL and PPP loans are both designed to provide relief to businesses impacted by COVID-19.
 Each loan, however, has similar and different components regarding eligibility, loan amount, use of funds, terms, and other factors.
-P&N has compiled a table to help you compare these loans side-by-side and determine which may suit your business needs.
 Please keep in mind that due to the quickly-changing nature of relief efforts and guidance, you should always discuss significant decisions with your CPA.

 One of the main features of the PPP is that loan forgiveness will be available for certain operational expenses incurred by the borrower in the first eight weeks after the loan’s origination.
 These operational costs are generally the same as the operational costs that are allowable uses for the PPP loans, such as payroll costs, rent, utilities, interest on mortgage obligations, and payments of other debts incurred prior to February 15, 2020.